acgetchell/mundus-atrox/src/journals/fifteenth.md

 6. *Tasbros* uses confusion and it fails
 7. The Oni, which brought the bird Fiend down, finally delivers the killing blow to it.
 8. I am is stunned.
 9. *Viker* uses lightning bolt for 30 HP damage.
-She casts daylight, 60 ft radius.
+She casts Daylight, 60 ft radius.
 Now, she enters the cathedral and sees the 4 shamans, the fat winged creature, the lobster goat creature, and the Oni and Ork who are fighting things in the back room.
 She moves her moonbeam onto the lobster goat creature and does 14 HP damage.
 10. *Benjamin* moves into the cathedral and shoots hail of thorns, which fails, doing 12 HP damage.
 Then, he shoots the fat winged creature and does 14 HP damage.
 11. *Tysnera* casts lightning bolt and does 19 HP damage to the fat winged creature.
 It does 37 HP damage to an Ork shaman, taking him out.
 12. The fat winged creature leaves the cathedral to attack *Steve* and Tasbros by the front gate.
 Tasbros is afraid and runs away, in his turn.
 It attacks *Steve* and does 24 HP damage.